-WP Engine has partnered with New Relic, leaders in Digital Intelligence, to include New Relic APM Pro as part of a new Application Performance solution.
+WP Engine has partnered with New Relic, leaders in Digital Intelligence, to include New Relic APM Pro as part of a new Application Performance Monitoring (APM) solution.
 Application Performance provides code-level visibility to help teams troubleshoot faster, optimize their WordPress experiences, and increase development agility.

 Application performance allows you to see detailed information about how your WordPress site on WP Engine is performing.
 This will allow you to see, to the code-level, what is causing bottlenecks in your site’s performance.
 You will have read access to the New Relic account, granting you the ability to see all the data New Relic collects on your sites performance.

-If your Apdex score is showing that your site is not performing well, it may be a simple fix, like adjusting your Apdex to a higher setting.
+.5 * 4 = 2 seconds), will reflect poorly against your Apdex.
+If this value is set too low or too high, it can cause issues when alerting, debugging, and summarizing your site’s performance.
+If your Apdex score is showing that your site is in the red and not performing well, it may be a simple fix, like adjusting your Apdex to a higher setting.

 For basic alerts, we recommend the following settings:

 Now, you will want to create a notification channel.
 Read the New Relic documentation on setting up notification channels.
 The way you setup notification channels relies heavily on how you want to be notified.